LemonFountainPerson/The-Lemon-Engine/Documentation.md

 **Particles**

 The Lemon engine has a built-in particle system; although basic it provides an easy-to-use template for 2D animated effects to be created.
 All particles use the
-PARTICLE object ID (5) and each different particle is defined simply by their animation number as defined in the currentAnimation variable.
-(E.g: animation 0 corresponds to the coin sparkle particle effect.)
+PARTICLE object ID (7) and each different particle is defined simply by their animation number as defined in the currentAnimation variable.
+(E.g: animation 1 corresponds to the coin sparkle particle effect.)

-Next, in the LoadParticleSprites function, you will add the sprites to be loaded for the particle here.
+In order to load sprites and subsequent animations, they should be placed in the LoadParticleSprites function, or via the animation file when being loaded from a external file.
+The only issue with this system is that all the created animations must be loaded in the order of their index as defined by the ParticleSubType enum.
+For example, the Sparkle animation has an index of 1, so it should be loaded first.
+The animation that you desire to add after this would have an index of 2, so it must be loaded second, and so on.

 ```